git-bee/janSQL/doc/2_programming.md

 ##### More SQL

-For other SQL instruction see the SQL Syntax *[todo make link]* chapter where all supported SQL statements are explained.
+For other SQL instruction see the [SQL Syntax](5_sql_syntax.md) chapter where all supported SQL statements are explained.

 ##### Multiple SQL statements